Sára Salkaházi: Beatification

 On 17 September 2006 Salkaházi was beatified in a proclamation by Pope Benedict XVI, read by Cardinal Péter Erdő during a Mass outside St. Stephen's Basilica in Budapest, which said in part, "She was willing to assume risks for the persecuted ... in days of great fear.
 Her martyrdom is still topical ... and presents the foundations of our humanity."
 This is the first beatification to take place in Hungary since that of King Stephen in 1083 along with his son Imre and the Italian Bishop Gerard Sagredo, who were instrumental in converting Hungary to Christianity.
-If Salkaházi is canonized, she will be the first non-royal Hungarian female saint.
+If Salkaházi is canonized, she will be the first commoner Hungarian female saint.

 Speaking at the Mass, Rabbi József Schweitzer said of Salkaházi, "I know from personal experience ... how dangerous and heroic it was in those times to help Jews and save them from death.
 Originating in her faith, she kept the commandment of love until death."

 Abraham H. Foxman, national director of the Anti-Defamation League, said, "The honor bestowed by Pope Benedict XVI on Sister Sara Salkahazi for risking and eventually giving her life to save Jews in peril is an important statement by the church.
 It is unfortunate that there were not more individuals like Sister Sara, but her example must be held up to demonstrate how lives can be saved when good people take action to confront evil."
 Foxman, a Holocaust survivor, had been saved by his Polish Catholic nanny.

 Sára Salkaházi took as her motto, "Here I am; send me!"